Examining Inter-Consistency of Large Language Models Collaboration: An In-depth Analysis via Debate: Fair Debate

-(1)~For ChatGPT \& Davinci-003 and LLaMA \& Vicuna, FORD significantly outperforms \texttt{Syn-Soft} and \texttt{Syn-Hard} on all datasets.
-These results indicate that \textbf{LLMs of fair abilities possess a spirit of collaboration, and they are capable of cooperating effectively towards a shared goal}.
+(1)~FORD defeats \texttt{Col-S}, \texttt{Col-H}, and corresponding single LLMs on almost all datasets~(except for LLaMA \& Vicuna on Social IQa).
+It is because FORD can make LLMs obtain more comprehensive and precise perspectives of the question.
+This signifies that \textbf{LLMs with comparable abilities possess a spirit of collaboration to effectively and performantly achieve a shared goal}.

-(2)~While on ChatGPT \& ChatGPT-0301, FORD does not gain as much improvement as the other debates.
-This is because different versions of LLMs possess very similar commonsense reasoning capabilities, while different types of LLMs have comparable but not similar capabilities.
+(2)~While FORD on ChatGPT \& ChatGPT-0301 does not gain as much improvement as the other debates.
+Due to their very similar capabilities, they usually have similar opinions on each sample, leading to insignificant improvement.

-(3)~For each debate, FORD outperforms both participant LLMs on almost datasets~(except for LLaMA \& Vicuna on Social IQa).
-This is because looking at the problems in different aspects can help to obtain more precise predictions.

-(4)~Comparisons between ChatGPT \& Davinci-003 and ChatGPT \& ChatGPT-0301 across various datasets reveal that, different versions of LLMs have higher performance floors~(\texttt{Syn-Hard}), while different types of LLM have higher performance ceilings~(FORD) after debates.
-This suggests we conduct debates between different types of LLMs to make better decisions.
+(3)~On each dataset, ChatGPT \& ChatGPT-0301 has higher performance floors~(\texttt{Col-H}), this suggests we choose similar models for conservative gains.
+While ChatGPT \& Davinci-003 has higher performance ceilings~(FORD), this suggests we choose LLMs with greater variance in capabilities to debate for better performance.

-Furthermore, we track the \texttt{INCON} for each debate round in each fair debate across all datasets.
+\textbf{Effect of Debate Rounds:}\;We track the \texttt{INCON} in each round of each fair debate on each dataset.
 The overall results are shown in Figure~\ref{fig:debate}.
-We can obtain the following findings:
+We can find:

-(1)~For all fair debates, the \texttt{INCON} would decrease after each debate round on all datasets.
-This is because LLMs can learn from different perspectives of the examples to highly alleviate the inter-inconsistent, which proves \textbf{LLMs with fair abilities can ultimately achieve a consensus for the shared goal}.
+(1)~For each fair debate, the \texttt{INCON} decreases progressively after each round on each dataset.
+It is because LLMs can learn from differences among themselves to reach agreements, demonstrating \textbf{comparable LLMs can debate to ultimately achieve a consensus for the shared goal}.

-(2)~For ChatGPT \& Davinci-003 and ChatGPT \& ChatGPT-0301, the \texttt{INCON} drop almost to 0 on all datasets, while the \texttt{INCON} of LLaMA \& Vicuna still has partial inter-inconsistency.
-We suppose the phenomenon is not only because of the large gap in the parameter sizes, but also due to the RLHF used in ChatGPT, Davinci-003, and ChatGPT-0301.
+(2)~For ChatGPT \& Davinci-003 and ChatGPT \& ChatGPT-0301, the \texttt{INCON} drops almost to 0 on all datasets, while LLaMA \& Vicuna still has an obvious inter-inconsistency after debates.
+We suppose this is attributed to the gap in their capabilities.

-(3)~For the debates of ChatGPT \& ChatGPT-0301, the \texttt{INCON} could achieve coverage earlier than the other fair debates.
-This is mainly due to ChatGPT and ChatGPT-0301 holding very similar commonsense reasoning capabilities, which can make them reach agreements earlier.
+(3)~The \texttt{INCON} of ChatGPT \& ChatGPT-0301 achieves coverage after 2 rounds, which is earlier than the other fair debates.
+This is mainly due to their very similar capabilities, causing similar opinions to reach a consensus earlier.